hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I sense sarcasm lol

 [17:14:28](#16153964688910BFvqx:gitter.im) <hiiamboris (NOT THIS ONE)>: no..
-I don't know how to solve this í ½í¸ƒ
+I don't know how to solve this ğŸ˜ƒ

 [17:15:05](#16153965058913OpaQy:gitter.im) <hiiamboris (NOT THIS ONE)>:
 I don't think R2 has the script path, except as an argument in system/options/args